If you are seeking emergency help, CALL 911. To prepare for your 911 call, CLICK HERE.

 Opioid use disorder is not a choice, it’s a disease.
 But there is a solution, and there are more choices for treatment and recovery in Lackawanna County than ever before.

 The PA Drug and Alcohol Referral Tool (DART) can also help you identify drug and alcohol services and supports for you or someone you are helping based on your responses to the questions.
 This tool is NOT meant to tell you if you qualify for services, nor provide a diagnosis.
-The tool will not save any information on any specific individuals, and all information gathered
+It will not save any information on any specific individuals, and all information gathered is anonymous.

 12-Step and other recovery programs play an important role in the recovery and support of many people with the disease of addiction.
-Our area has a large number of 12-step meetings, including Narcotics Anonymous, Alcoholics Anonymous and Al-Anon (for family members and friends of alcoholics).
+Our area has a large number of 12-step meetings, including Narcotics Anonymous, Alcoholics Anonymous and Al-Anon (for family members and friends of people with substance use disorders).